Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

+where $\sigma$, $\beta$ and $\rho$ are Lorenz parameters, and $S$ denotes the coupling strength between nodes (see details in Methods). $\mathbf{A}=(A_{ij})$ is its adjacency matrix, and $\delta (\cdot)$ is the Dirac delta function.
+When $x_j$ exceeds an interaction threshold $x_\theta$ from below at time $T_{jk}$, the $j$-th node immediately sends its $k$-th pulse to all of its post nodes ($\{i|A_{ij}=1\}$).
+In Fig. \ref{fig:general_nets}(a), we show the 3D state space trajectory for one of the Lorenz nodes in coupled network.

-In the Lorenz network, each node follows the Lorenz63 system \cite{lorenz1963deterministic}.
-We record the time series of the $x$-variable from each node and apply a threshold of $x^\mathrm{th} = 10$ (red dashed line in Fig. \ref{fig:general_nets}a, top) to generate surrogate spike trains (Fig. \ref{fig:general_nets}a, bottom).
-These spike trains are then binarized using a temporal resolution of $\Delta t = 0.02\,\mathrm{ms}$, and the resulting binary time series are used as input to the PTD-TE pipeline, with parameters $k = l = 1$ and $\tau = 0\,\mathrm{ms}$.
-As shown in Fig. \ref{fig:general_nets}b, PTD-TE values for connected (orange) and unconnected (dark green) node pairs show clear separation, enabling reconstruction with 99.81\% accuracy.
+We record the time series of the $x$-variable from each node and apply a binarization threshold of $x^\mathrm{th} = x_\theta$ --matching the interaction threshold -- (red dashed line in Fig. \ref{fig:general_nets}(b), top) to generate surrogate spike trains (Fig. \ref{fig:general_nets}(b), bottom).
+The resulting binary time series, discretized at a time step $\Delta t = 0.02\,\mathrm{ms}$, are then passed as input to the PDIF pipeline with parameters $k = l = 1$ and $\tau = 0\,\mathrm{ms}$.
+As shown in Fig. \ref{fig:general_nets}(c), PDIF values for connected (orange) and unconnected (dark green) node pairs show clear separation, enabling reconstruction with 99.81\% accuracy.
 The receiver operating characteristic (ROC) curve yields an area under the curve (AUC) of 0.99, indicating high reconstruction performance.

-For the logistic network, each node evolves according to the discrete-time logistic map \cite{may1976simple,dickten2014identifying}.
-The state $x_i(n)$ is thresholded at $x^\mathrm{th} = 0.9$ (Fig. \ref{fig:general_nets}c) to produce spike trains, which are binarized using $\Delta t = 1$.
-With PTD-TE parameters $k = 2$, $l = 1$, and $\tau = 0$, the method yields perfect reconstruction (Fig. \ref{fig:general_nets}d), achieving 100\% accuracy and an AUC of 1.
+For the logistic network, each node evolves according to the discrete-time logistic map \cite{may1976simple,dickten2014identifying}, as shown in Fig. \ref{fig:general_nets}(d).
+Its dynamics can be depicted as a discrete dynamical system, governed by

+where $r$ is the parameter of logistic map and $S$ is the coupling strength (see details in Methods).
+Similarly, $\mathbf{A}=(A_{ij})$ is its adjacency matrix, and $\tilde{\delta}$ is the Kronecker delta function. $T_{jk}$ is the interaction time stamp satisfying $x_{j}(T_{jk}-1)<x_{\theta}$ and $x_{j}(T_{jk})\geq x_{\theta}$, where $x_{\theta}$ is the interaction threshold.
+Naturally, we take the sequence of interaction time stamps $\{T_{jk}\}$ for each node as their surrogate spike trains ({i.e.}, binarization threshold $x^\mathrm{th}=x_\theta$ and discrete time step $\Delta t=1$) for PDIF analysis.
+With PDIF parameters $k = 2$, $l = 1$, and $\tau = 0$, the method yields perfect reconstruction (Fig. \ref{fig:general_nets}(f)), achieving 100\% accuracy and an AUC of 1.